shawjitesh/LeetCode75/README.md

 - **Space Complexity**: O(w) - where w is the maximum width of the tree (queue space)
 - **Difficulty**: Medium
 - **Note**: Efficient BFS solution using queue to process nodes level by level, adding the last node (rightmost) of each level to the result

+#### 2. Maximum Level Sum of a Binary Tree
+- **Problem**: Find the smallest level (1-indexed) where the sum of all node values at that level is maximal
+- **Approach**: BFS level-order traversal, calculating sum for each level and tracking the maximum
+- **Time Complexity**: O(n) - visits each node once
+- **Space Complexity**: O(w) - where w is the maximum width of the tree (queue space)
+- **Difficulty**: Medium
+- **Note**: Efficient BFS solution that processes each level completely, calculates level sum, and updates the maximum sum level.
+Returns the smallest level number when multiple levels have the same maximum sum

 ## 📚 Good to Know